 How do anthropologists conduct research?
-What distinguishes as anthropological research from other kinds of research?
+What distinguishes research as anthropological?
 How do field methods shape anthropological knowledge production?
 How does the writing process frame and redefine a project?
-What are the strength and limitation of anthropological field research?
-Anthropological fieldwork starts from one's desire to know an unfamiliar world out there and is made possible by one's determination to step out of your comfort zone.
-This course is designed to introduce you to anthropology through learning about its research methods.
-You will read texts on anthropological research methods, fieldworkers' reflections on their experience and also a few ethnographic writings.
+What are the strength and limitations of anthropological field research?
+Anthropological fieldwork starts from one's desire to know an unfamiliar world out there and is made possible by one's determination to step out of the comfort zone.
+This course is designed to introduce you to anthropology through its research methods.
+You will read texts on anthropological research methods, fieldworkers' reflections on their experience, and a few ethnographic writings.
 Through various assignments, you will acquire hands-on experience in data-collecting techniques, including participant observation and interviews.
-In the last part of the course, we will focus on the writing-up process and reflect on the use of anthropological field methods in the contemporary world of global connections.
+In the last part of the course, we will focus on the writing-up process and reflect on anthropological field methods in the contemporary world of global connections.